Making Love Out of Nothing at All

 "Making Love Out of Nothing at All" is a power ballad written and composed by Jim Steinman and first released by the British/Australian soft rock duo Air Supply for their 1983 compilation album Greatest Hits.
-It reached number 2 on the U.S. Billboard Hot 100 for three weeks (behind "Total Eclipse of the Heart" by Bonnie Tyler, giving Steinman a consecutive peak of two songs).
-The song has been covered by other artists.
+It reached number two on the US Billboard Hot 100 for three weeks (behind "Total Eclipse of the Heart" by Bonnie Tyler, giving Steinman a consecutive peak of two songs).

+The song has been covered and sampled by other artists, such as Tyler in 1995 and rapper Cuban Link in the song "Letter to Pun" from the album Chain Reaction.

 Background and recording

 The song is a reworking of the main title theme from the 1980 film A Small Circle of Friends, for which Jim Steinman wrote the score.
-It was first recorded by Air Supply, giving them a number two hit on the Billboard Hot 100 in the U.S. for three weeks.
-It was held off from the top spot by another Steinman production, Bonnie Tyler's recording of "Total Eclipse of the Heart".
-This is the group's last top ten hit in the United States.
+It was first recorded by Air Supply, giving them a number two hit on the Billboard Hot 100 in the US for three weeks.

 The song was subsequently released as a new track from their 1983 greatest hits album.
 The B-side of the single is "Late Again".
-They have included the song on their numerous greatest hits and live albums, and recorded an acoustic version for their 2005 album The Singer and the Song.
+They have included the song on their greatest hits and live albums, and recorded an acoustic version for their 2005 album The Singer and the Song.

-Steinman offered the song, along with "Total Eclipse of the Heart", to Meat Loaf for his Midnight at the Lost and Found album; however, Meat Loaf's record company refused to pay Steinman for the material so Meat Loaf ended up writing compositions for the album himself.
-Steinman's songs were then offered to Bonnie Tyler and Air Supply.
-However, in an interview with journalist Mick Wall shortly after the release of Meat Loaf's 2006 album Bat Out of Hell III: The Monster Is Loose, Steinman stated: "I didn't write [Total Eclipse of the Heart] for anyone but Bonnie."
-Steinman believed that CBS were expecting him to write something similar to "It's a Heartache", but he had different ideas.
+Simultaneously, Steinman offered the song, along with "Total Eclipse of the Heart", to Meat Loaf for his Midnight at the Lost and Found album; however, Meat Loaf's record company refused to pay Steinman for the material so Meat Loaf ended up writing compositions for the album himself.

 By 1983, Air Supply had changed much of its classic musician line-up, both in the recording studio and on tour.
 But Steinman, known for his lavish, rock-opera-ish type productions, used Bruce Springsteen's E-Street Band members Roy Bittan on keyboards and Max Weinberg on drums, to musically underscore the recording with like energies.
-Rick Derringer, who was previously the guitarist for the McCoys and Johnny Winter, provided the electric guitar solo that made the sound of "Making Love Out of Nothing at All" stand so drastically apart from most other Air Supply songs.
-In an interview, Hitchcock and Russell confirmed Hitchcock did his vocals in one take.
-When Steinman asked "What do we do next?"
-Russell replied "We go home".
+Rick Derringer, who was previously the guitarist for the McCoys and Edgar Winter, provided the electric guitar solo.

+Chart performance

+The song was most successful in the United States and Canada, reaching numbers two and three, respectively.
+It also reached the top 30 in Ireland and New Zealand.
+In the United Kingdom, the song was not as successful, peaking at No. 80 on the UK Singles Chart, their fourth highest charting single there overall, after "All Out of Love" (#11), "Even the Nights Are Better" (#44) and "Goodbye" (#66).